kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 ## Test maintainability

-As a matter of fact test are integral part of the project codebase.
+Tests are an integral part of the project codebase.

-Cluster API maintainers and all the contributors should be committed to help in ensuring that test are easily maintainable, easily readable, well documented and consistent across the code base.
+Cluster API maintainers and all the contributors should be committed to help in ensuring that tests are easily maintainable, easily readable, well documented and consistent across the code base.

 In light of continuing improving our practice around this ambitious goal, we are starting to introduce a shared set of: